What to Do in Victoria: 20 Incredible Adventures

 Near Tofino, you’ll discover some of the most incredible jungle hikes in Canada, mysterious coastline beaches, jaw-dropping waterfalls, charming tiny island settlements, and some of the country’s most OK surfing.

-In addition, there are many things to do in Victoria, like wildlife excursions, opportunities to go whale watching, the chance to go snorkelling with salmon at Campbell River, and some of the best multi-day treks in North America.
+In addition, there are many things to do at Victoria, like wildlife excursions, opportunities to go whale watching, the chance to go snorkelling with salmon at Campbell River, and some of the best multi-day treks in North America.
 All of these activities can be found all across the island.
 So, where do you plan on going?

 22. Best View Of Lookout